Optimizing tree decompositions in MSO: Proof of the Dealternation Lemma

-For a vertex $v_i$ of the spine, denote $C_i=\{v_i\}\cup R_i$.
-Observe that each such set $C_i$ is a context factor in $s$, which is moreover monochromatic by Claim~\ref{cl:Rv-mono}.
-Thus, each $C_i$ is a $U$- or $W$-factor, depending on the color of $v_i$.
+For $v\in S$, let $C_v=\{v\}\cup R_v$.
+Observe that each such set $C_v$, for $v\in S$, is a context factor in $F$, which is moreover monochromatic by Claim~\ref{cl:Rv-mono}.
+Thus, each $C_v$ is a $U$- or $W$-factor, depending on the color of $v$.